TRASIMENO MUSIC FESTIVAL

 $2,520 AUD supplement for sole use of a hotel room

-Italian summers are marked by some of the most vibrant music festivals in Europe, bringing together international artists with performances in historic towns and captivating venues, offered in picturesque landscapes.
+Italian summers are marked by some of Europe’s most vibrant music festivals, where international artists perform in historic towns and evocative venues set within beautiful landscapes.

 The 21st Trasimeno Festival

-Catch up with Angela as she discusses what inspired her to create this festival, how the repertoire is selected and what we might expect at the 20th Festival.
+Catch up with Angela as she discusses what inspired her to create this festival and how the repertoire is selected.

 The Festival of Two Worlds